mojaloop/documentation/docs/community/mojaloop-publications.md

 Publications are stored in the [Documentation Artifacts Github repository](https://github.com/mojaloop/documentation-artifacts).

-See below listing of current published publications.
+See below the listing of current publications.

 ## OSS Community Convenings Sessions (Presentations and Notes)